dreadl0ck/netcap/docs/device-profiles.md

 How are devices related to each other, how does communication flow?

 Identifying devices within a network is a good starting point for any investigation and helps to understand complex situations and relations quickly.
-The **DeviceProfile** custom encoder implements exactly this, and is enabled from v0.5 on by default.
+The **DeviceProfile** custom decoder implements exactly this, and is enabled from v0.5 on by default.

 > Note: DeviceProfile currently get written when processing all traffic is done - that means when using live capture, the profiles will be available when processing stopped.
 Future versions will implement a flushing mechanism similar  to the one for Flows / Connections.